SyncfusionExamples/Open-Edit-and-Save-Word-Documents-in-Microsoft-Azure-Blog-Storage/README.md

-# Open, Edit, and Save Word Documents in Microsoft Azure Blog Storage
+# Managing Word Documents in React: Open, Edit, and Auto-Save with Azure Blob Storage
-This example illustrates how to open, edit, and save Word documents in Microsoft Azure Blob Storage using the Syncfusion Word Processor (a.k.a) Document Editor.
+This example demonstrates how to manage Word documents in a React application by integrating Azure Blob Storage with Syncfusion’s Word Processor (a.k.a) Document Editor.
+Learn how to effortlessly open, edit, and auto-save Word documents in the cloud, ensuring a seamless and efficient document management experience.